ALEXANDER G. GRAY, JR., SCHOLARSHIP FUND

 Finalists may be interviewed by one or more members of the Scholarship

 Jr. Scholarship Award will be announced at the Mass.
-LGBTQ Bar Annual Dinner on May 8, 2014.
+LGBTQ Bar Annual Dinner in May 2015.
 The recipient must

 attend the Mass.
 LGBTQ Bar Annual Dinner to accept the Scholarship award in